sam-g-steel/acid-reflux-js/README.md

 #Latest Changes

+**v0.1.6**

+Updated Change Log functions... internal property "__time" is now ignored

+Log looks cleaner

+**v0.1.5**

+Added Change Log functions...
+More to come in the docs!

 **v0.1.4**

 Improved changed detection, now if a state property changes from one object to another that is identical, no change is registered